Thomas Hammock: Northern Illinois

 On January 18, 2019, Hammock was named the 23rd head football coach at his alma mater, Northern Illinois University (NIU).
 In his first season back at NIU, his team finished the season 5–7 overall and 4–4 in Mid-American Conference (MAC) play to tie for third place in the MAC's West Division.

 Hammock's second season as head coach was shorted due to the COVID-19 pandemic.
 Touting a roster that was composed of 71 percent freshmen, inexperience and youth became additional challenges for an already unprecedented season.
 The Huskies went winless in six games against conference opponents.
 However, the season laid a foundation for many freshmen who saw significant playing time.

 Prior to the 2021 season, Northern Illinois was predicted to finish last in the MAC West Division.
 In week one, the Huskies went into Atlanta and stunned Georgia Tech, 22–21.
 The team that was led by transfer quarterback, Rocky Lombardi went on to win the conference that season and it earned coach Hammock the 2021 MAC Football Coach of the year.

 On November 9, 2021, Hammock signed a contract extension through the 2026 season.

 On September 7, 2024, Hammock's Huskies defeated the fifth-ranked Notre Dame Fighting Irish at Notre Dame Stadium, earning NIU its first-ever win over a top-10 opponent, and becoming the first MAC team to ever beat a top-5 opponent.

+Seattle Seahawks

+On February 18, 2026, Hammock was hired by the Seattle Seahawks to serve as the team's running backs coach.